 Explore how white-majority settings present unique challenges to professional learning on diversity, equity, and inclusion and how to mitigate limitations that exist in these settings.
-Determine how to use constructivist learning theory to support deeper understanding about race and racism.
-Examine how emotive and narrative experiences build racial literacy.
+Learn how the CARE Framework for Antiracist Education can support DEI efforts and build racial literacy.

 1401 | The Administrator as Instructional Coach

 Explore how being a coach can allow today's leader to combine evaluation, management, and being an instructional leader.
 Gain an understanding of higher levels of effectiveness and the principles of instructional coaching to support school improvement.
 Develop a foundational understanding of student-centered coaching and the critical role it plays in instructional leadership.
 Learn how to lead with a coach's hat and use data to drive instruction.
 Engage in self-assessment that can drive changes in leadership practice.

 1404 | The Battle for Dopamine: Winning Our Students’ Attention Back

 Deep dive into practical strategies that stimulate dopamine release and win back students.
 Explore the research and brain science behind distracted students.
 Investigate different strategies you can use in numerous learning settings to increase engagement.
 Plan action steps to implement these strategies.

 1405 | Beyond Breathing: Coaching for Educator Resilience